Challenge: Give compliance teams the tools to work more effectively and flexibly on regulatory investigations.

 Solution: Build an "ingest and search" data platform based on Hitachi Content Platform to transform compliance operations.

-"Previously, IT, on behalf of Rabobank’s Global Compliance Group, gathered communications data from multiple sources in multiple countries," adds Colin Chatelier, Head of Data Center (UK) and Global Storage at Rabobank.
-"This might include email, recorded voice calls, instant messaging and chat applications, as well as Instant Bloomberg and Eikon Messenger from Thomson Reuters: time-consuming, resource-intensive and error-prone task."
+"Previously, IT, on behalf of Rabobank’s Global Compliance Group, gathered communications data from multiple sources in multiple countries," adds Colin Chatelier, who is Manager of Storage and Compute (Europe) at Rabobank.
+"This might include email, recorded voice calls, instant messaging and chat applications, as well as Instant Bloomberg and Eikon Messenger from Thomson Reuters: time-consuming, resource-intensive and error-prone tasks."

 Chatelier continues, "When the compliance division needed to examine a particular set of corporate actions, we collected the data from these diverse sources: some from third-party vendors, and some held on backup tapes.
 If an enquiry changed scope, we might have to search the same systems with different criteria.
 We wanted to address the problem of consistently mining multiple data sources spread across many disparate silos, with no obvious way of joining one communication type to another, by helping compliance teams work more flexibly and collaborate more easily.

 In a project sponsored by the Global Compliance Group, Rabobank engaged Hitachi Vantara to build a cutting-edge ingest-and-search platform based on Hitachi Content Platform (HCP) technology.
-This solution was expected to automatically collate, secure and index both structured and unstructured data across the business.
+This solution would automatically collate, secure and index both structured and unstructured data across the business.

-"What initially attracted us to HCP was its unique and exceptional suitability for compliance systems," says Chatelier.
+"What initially attracted us to HCP was its unique and exceptional suitability for compliance systems: to be able to correlate ownership, date intervals, words and phrases across hundreds of millions of non-structured objects", says Chatelier.
 "Equally as important was finding the right partner for this project.
 Previous experience of Hitachi Vantara hardware meant we knew we could rely on Hitachi Vantara to provide a rock-solid solution."

 As data is ingested into HCP, it is simultaneously indexed and made searchable.
 Data is then separated by source, such as email or voice, and by country, so that access and retention policies can be applied according to the requirements of each jurisdiction.

 Overlaying this system is an easy-to-use, interactive web interface that enables investigative searches by pre-approved individuals of the compliance teams.
-The solution allows the Global Compliance Group to define its own queries, and only the right people on the right teams have access to the data sources relevant for their investigations.
+The solution allows the Global Compliance Group to define its own queries, and only authorized people in specific teams have access to the data sources relevant for their investigations.
 Additionally, based on a single, comprehensive data store, all potential data sources, such as email, voice, SMS, documents and more, can be screened to ensure proper regulatory compliance.

-To ensure solution resilience, two HCP appliances run as an active-active pair, one in the Netherlands and one in the UK; should one site suffer a catastrophe, the other HCP system simply continues uninterrupted.
+To ensure solution resilience, two HCP appliances run as an active-active pair in two European data centers; should one site suffer a catastrophe, the other HCP system simply continues uninterrupted.
 This twinned arrangement acts as a backup and archive for all the local systems, removing a major headache for the IT team.
-Simultaneously, the high-availability HCP pairing ensures that a comprehensive, consolidated record of bank interations is always accessible for compliance investigations.
+Simultaneously, the high-availability HCP pairing ensures that a comprehensive, consolidated record of bank interactions is always accessible for compliance investigations.

-With the HCP-based ingest-and-search platform, the Global Compliance Group has simplified access to the data needed for investigations at its fingertips in a single, central portal.
+With the HCP-based ingest-and-search platform, the Global Compliance Group has simplified access to the data needed for investigations and placed it at its fingertips, in a single, central portal.

 "The HCP solution has significantly improved the efficiency and flexibility of investigations, and cut the time needed for discovery searches from weeks to hours," says Chatelier.
 "Approved users can get all the data they need from their desks, and simply get on with their jobs, without having to ask for help from IT.
 The compliance team is able to work more effectively and efficiently, while reducing the workload impact on IT staff."

 He adds, "As a result, the IT team is released from administrative data search and retrieval tasks, and can move to proactive business matters.
 The HCP solution gives us control over the uncontrollable.
-As an immutable source of data, compliance teams can be safe in the knowledge that information has not been altered in any way.
+As an immutable source of data, compliance teams are secure in the knowledge that information has not been altered in any way.
 Data held in the HCP solution is complete, comprehensive and auditable, and allows us to both prevent deletion and apply automated, irretrievable erasure according to compliance policies."

-Given the success of the project, Rabobank plans on adding further data sources to the platform, including trading applications messaging and Skype for Business.
+Given the success of the project, Rabobank plans on adding further data sources to the platform, including trading applications messaging, Skype for Business and Microsoft Office 365.

-"With our HCP-based solution, Rabobank is setting a new standard for compliance investigations in the banking sector.
+"With our HCP-based solution, Rabobank is setting a new standard for compliance monitoring and investigations in the banking sector.
 We are confident that other institutions will follow in our footsteps," says Chatelier.

 "The regulatory landscape is constantly shifting.
 The HCP solution enables compliance investigations to be completed rapidly and securely, across global business units.
 Most importantly, HCP gives Rabobank control of its data, with a flexible, comprehensive solution and the ability to meet future compliance needs," Hendriks concludes.